Prof Richard Blythe talks about plagiarism and why you will be asked to complete an Own Work Declaration before uploading your exam script.

 From here it’s a slippery slope to downright plagiarism, which even in these difficult times, remains a serious offence and one that you want to do everything you can to avoid being accused of.
 Before you upload your answers, you will be asked to agree to the content of an Own Work Declaration.
 Even though you will be eager to submit your script – especially so if you are at the end of a slow internet connection – you should read this carefully, and only submit if you have acted in accordance with its stipulations.

-You will have seen a copy of this declaration in the test-run exam that was set up for you to familiarise yourself with the submission process.
-The contents will not come as a surprise: they are the rules of fair play that you already know from previous coursework assessments and examinations.
+The contents of this declaration will not come as a surprise: they are the rules of fair play that you already know from previous coursework assessments and examinations.
 This document is being used across the University, so requirements to cite sources are more relevant to essay-based exams than the problem-solving exams you will mostly be sitting.
 But the bit about writing your answers in your own words is universal.
 If you end up in the situation where you can’t agree to the Own Work Declaration, contact the Course Organiser or your Personal Tutor right away, as they may be able to help you.